Daman0521/Daman0521/README.md

 - I am sorry: which says accept mistakes.
 - Forgive me: which seeks forgiveness.
 - Thank you: which represents gratitude.
--I love you: which expresses acceptance.
+- I love you: which expresses acceptance.

 # Second Day experience